stenbror/PythonCoreFrameworkFunctional/README.md

 Replace code in string with any expressions in Python 3.10 and see the annotated syntax tree with token and trivia.

-It will suppoirt the whole Python 3.10 grammar with statements and match statement added in 3.10 eventually.
+It will support the whole Python 3.10 grammar with statements and 'match' statement added in 3.10 eventually.